-The financial accounts are updated in Financial Statistics in the January, April, July and October editions, though the data first becomes available on the ONS Databank on the day of the "National Accounts First Release" at the end of the previous month.
-The July issue of Financial Statistics is consistent with the ONS Blue Book 2004.
+The financial accounts are updated in Financial Statistics in the January, April, July and October editions, though the data first becomes available on the National Statistics website on the day of the 'National Accounts First Release' at the end of the previous month.
+The July issue of Financial Statistics is consistent with the ONS Blue Book 2006.